svelte-drama/suspense/README.md

 ## `createSuspense`

-Child components need to register what data they depend on. `createSuspense` returns a function to to handle orchestration between this component and its nearest descendant `<Suspense>` component.
+Child components need to register what data they depend on. `createSuspense` returns a function to to handle orchestration between this component and its nearest parent `<Suspense>` component.

 Because it relies on [getContext](https://svelte.dev/docs#getContext), this must be declared during component initialization.